Privacy Policy

 - Encryption in transit (TLS 1.3) and at rest (AES-256).

-- Row-level security in the database — every record is scoped to your practice (your "org"); no other Caltury customer can see your data.
+- Row-level security in the database.
+Every record is scoped to your practice (your "org"), so no other Caltury customer can see your data.

 - Multi-factor authentication available on every Caltury account.